Ask the Doctor

 The kidney disease may be "silent" and not cause any symptoms.
 However, you may have dark urine, flank pain, high blood pressure, weight gain from extra fluid and swelling around your eyes and in your hands and feet.

 Lupus is treated with drugs that block your body's immune system.
 Some of these are prednisone, azathioprine, cyclophosphamide or cyclosporine.
+A newer medication, belimumab, is a monloclonal antibody that is also available.
+Antimalarial drugs, such as hydroxychloroquine and chloroquine, can also be used to help control lupus.

 Sometimes.
 All patients should follow a well-balanced diet.
 When the disease is active, you may have to follow some restrictions.
 You need to talk with your doctor or dietitian about the best diet for you.